facebookresearch/XLM/README.md

 --stopping_criterion _valid_mlm_ppl,10  # end experiment if stopping criterion does not improve
 ```

 If parallel data is available, the TLM objective can be used with `--mlm_steps 'en-fr'`.
 To train with both the MLM and TLM objective, you can use `--mlm_steps 'en,fr,en-fr'`.
-We provide models trained with the command above for English-French, English-German and English-Romanian, along with the BPE codes and vocabulary used to preprocess the data.
+We provide models trained with the MLM objective for English-French, English-German and English-Romanian, along with the BPE codes and vocabulary used to preprocess the data.

 ### Train on unsupervised MT from a pretrained model